skunkworxdark/XYGrid_nodes/README.md

 Thanks To:<BR>
 @dwringer and @JPPhoto for many hours of testing and support during the development of the tiled scaling workflows and associated nodes.<BR>
-@JPPhoto for creating most of the smart seam code and also the `Minimum Overlap` version of the Tile Generator.
+@JPPhoto for creating most of the smart seam code and also the `Minimum Overlap` version of the Tile Generator.<BR>
+@Jaid for the PR to add the `Percentage To Float` node and inspiration for improving and reworking the sorting to handle it.<BR>

 ## Overview